 2. Create a clear and detailed business plan

 The next step to having your own cannabis business is creating a business plan.
 Because cannabis is a highly-regulated industry, your business plan will need to be exhaustive and concise.
-For one, you should ensure that your business plan considers federal and state laws.
+You should ensure that your business plan considers federal and state laws.
 In addition, it should also specify how you can run your business by detailing your business costs, marketing strategy, and supply operations.

 3. Register your business and obtain necessary permits

 In addition, you should also acquire the business licenses, permits, and registrations that will allow you to legally run your cannabis venture.
-Because cannabis is not legalized on a federal level and each state has varying laws with regard to marijuana, you’re going to need to do your due diligence and even employ the services of a legal professional in your state.
+Because cannabis is not legalized at a federal level and each state has varying cannabis laws with regard to it, you’re going to need to do your due diligence and even employ the services of a legal professional in your state.
 This way, you can ensure that your business gets all the proper permits and complies with the law.

 4. Find a way to raise enough capital

-One downside to opening a cannabis business is that huge federal banks often deny loans to such businesses.
-This is because marijuana is not considered legal under federal law, and banks don’t want to be associated with ventures that involve it.
+One downside of opening a cannabis business is that the federal banks often deny loans to such businesses.
+This is because marijuana is not considered legal under the federal law, and banks don’t want to be associated with ventures that even involve CBD.
 Thankfully, there are plenty of ways that you can raise capital for your business, such as angel investors, crowdfunding, and informal lenders.

-5. Establish a brand identity that resonates with your market
+5. Establish a brand identity that resonates with your mark

 Before launching your cannabis business, it is crucial that you know your consumer base and have created a brand identity that speaks to your target market.
 Doing so allows you to ensure that your products and services are being delivered to those who actually want them.
 To do this, you should first conduct thorough market research and competitive analysis.
 Then, you can work with a team of creatives and marketing professionals who know how to expertly build a winning brand identity.